wojnosystems/vsql/README.md

 	// QueryEach each also handles cleaning up after the row and results err := vrow.QueryEach(db, ctx,
 		param.NewNamedWithData(
-			`SELECT name, age FROM mytable WHERE name = :name LIMIT 1000`, vsql.H{"name": "chris",}),
+			`SELECT age FROM mytable WHERE name = :name LIMIT 1000`, vsql.H{"name": "chris",}),
 		// Do something with each row.
 This is the code that extracts data from the query func(r vrows.Rower) (stop bool, err error) {